lime-rt/lime/doc/usermanual.rst

       abundance[n] = f(x,y,z);
     }

-The abundance is the fractional abundance with respect to the primary collision partner (density[0]) so that the molecular density of the first species is given by abundance[0] x density[0].
-The abundances are dimensionless.
+The abundance is the fractional abundance with respect to a weighted sum of the densities supplied for the collision partners.
+If the user does not supply the weights via the nMolWeights parameter, the code will try to guess them.

+Abundances are dimensionless.

 Temperature
 ~~~~~~~~~~~